daniellima338/the_italian_corner/README.md

 ---

 ### ** Credit **
+For the purpose of this project I referred to and used authentication from the Code Institute Chris's [Boutique ADO](https://github.com/Code-Institute-Solutions/boutique_ado_v1)
+For the subscription app inspiration has been taken from [TestDriven](https://testdriven.io/blog/django-stripe-subscriptions/).

 I have drawn much inspiration from different posts on Stackoverflow.
 Furthermore much inspiration is taken from the trial project Boutique Ado in the Code Institute course, as the functionality there is perfect for an E-commerce store.
 Credit is also given to my mentor [Spence_mentor], whom have helped me during the project period.